andrew/ultimate-awesome/README.md

 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-android-learning](https://github.com/AndroidDeveloperBandung/awesome-android-learning) - 🤖 Curated list of awesome Android articles and resource .
 - [awesome-aoe2](https://github.com/Arkanosis/awesome-aoe2) - Curated list of awesome Age of Empires II resources .
-- [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
 - [awesome-hummingbot](https://github.com/hummingbot/awesome-hummingbot) - A collection of awesome stuff related to Hummingbot ecosystem.
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.